vrockai/pipeline-test/docs/content.md

 ---

-## Sodium Propionate Oral Supplementation ameliorates Depressive-Like Behavior through Gut Microbiome and Histone 3 Epigenetic Regulation
+## Sodium Propionate Oral Supplementation ameliorates Depressive-Like Behavior through Gut Microbiome and Histone 3 Epigenetic Regulation.
+ 30.04.2024, _LMP Behrens, J Gasparotto, PH Rampelotto, MAR Escalona, LDS da Silva, FG Carazza-Kessler, CP Barbosa, MS Campos, M Dorn, DP Gelain, JCF Moreira_

+Major Depressive Disorder (MDD) is a global health concern, affecting over 250 million individuals worldwide.
+In recent years, the gut-brain axis has emerged as a promising field for understanding the pathophysiology of MDD.
+Microbial metabolites, such as Short-Chain Fatty Acids (SCFAs) - acetate, butyrate, and propionate -, have gained attention for their potential to influence epigenetic modifications within the host brain.
+However, the precise mechanisms through which these metabolites participate in MDD pathophysiology remain elusive.
+This study was designed to investigate the effects of oral SCFA supplementation in adult male Wistar rats subjected to Chronic Unpredictable Mild Stress (CUMS).
+A subset of control and CUMS-exposed rats received different supplementations: sodium acetate (NaOAc) at a concentration of 60 mM, sodium butyrate (NaB) at 40 mM, sodium propionate (NaP) at 50 mM, or a mixture of these SCFAs.
+The gut microbiome was assessed through 16S rRNA sequencing, and epigenetic profiling was performed using Western blot analysis.
+Results demonstrated that NaP supplementation significantly alleviated anhedonia in stressed animals, as evidenced by improved performance in the sucrose consumption test.
+This ameliorative effect was potentially associated with the modulation of gut bacterial communities, accompanied by the attenuation of the region-specific epigenetic dysregulation in the brain of the animals exposed to chronic stress.
+These findings suggest a potential association between gut dysbiosis and stress response, and NaP could be a promising target for future MDD interventions.
+However, further studies are needed to fully elucidate the underlying mechanisms of these effects.

 [Source](https://www.sciencedirect.com/science/article/pii/S0955286324000937)

+10.1016/j.jnutbio.2024.109660

 ---

-## Colon impairments and inflammation driven by an altered gut microbiota leads to social behavior deficits rescued by hyaluronic acid and celecoxib
+## Colon impairments and inflammation driven by an altered gut microbiota leads to social behavior deficits rescued by hyaluronic acid and celecoxib.
+ 29.04.2024, _O Agranyoni, D Sur, S Amidror, N Shidlovsky, A Bagaev, N Yissachar, A Pinhasov, S Navon-Venezia_

+_Animals, Gastrointestinal Microbiome, Celecoxib, Mice, Hyaluronic Acid, Social Behavior, Colon, Inflammation, Male, Behavior, Animal, RNA, Ribosomal, 16S_
+The exact mechanisms linking the gut microbiota and social behavior are still under investigation.
+We aimed to explore the role of the gut microbiota in shaping social behavior deficits using selectively bred mice possessing dominant (Dom) or submissive (Sub) behavior features.
+Sub mice exhibit asocial, depressive- and anxiety-like behaviors, as well as systemic inflammation, all of which are shaped by their impaired gut microbiota composition.

 [Source](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-024-03323-0)

+10.1186/s12916-024-03323-0

 ---